Yanomami humanitarian crisis: Incidents

-Government neglect, agricultural encroachment and illegal activities affecting the area precede the creation of the Yanomami reserve in 1992.
-The first contacts between the Yanomami indigenous peoples and white men scatterly happened between 1910's and 1940's; in the following two decades, such contacts increased due to religious missions based in the region, and road construction works and mining projects conducted by the military regime began in the area in the 1970's, during which the first reports of epidemics especially of flu, measles and whooping cough emerged linked to the decimation of entire Yanomami communities.
-Ever since, the region has suffered from being a hotspot for illegal activies, notably illegal mining, leading to mercury poisoning of several tribespeople, including infants.
+Government neglect, agricultural encroachment and illegal activities affecting the area preceded the creation of the Yanomami reserve in 1992.
+The first contacts between the Yanomami indigenous peoples and white men intermittently happened between the 1910s and 1940s; in the following two decades, such contacts increased due to religious missions in the region, road construction work and mining projects by the military regime in the area in the 1970s, during which the first reports of epidemics especially of flu, measles and whooping cough emerged linked to the decimation of entire Yanomami communities.
+Ever since, the region has suffered from being a hotspot for illegal activities, notably illegal mining, leading to mercury poisoning of several tribespeople, including infants.

 Illegal mining logistics

-A network of politicians, local public servants, farmers, businesspeople and companies was organized to illegally exploit gold and cassiterite as well as to launder the criminal activities in the Yanomami territory.
+A network of politicians, local public servants, farmers, business people and companies was organized to illegally exploit gold and cassiterite as well as to launder the criminal activities in the Yanomami territory.
 Hidden runaways were built in dozens of nearby and even distant rural properties (as far as in Boa Vista).
-Some gold extracted has been taken to Venezuela and French Guyana, and refinery facilities and depots have also been used in the scheme.
+Some of the gold extracted has been taken to Venezuela and French Guyana, and refinery facilities and depots have also been used in the scheme.

-Additionally, Rodrigo Martins de Mello, a pro-Bolsonaro businessman, was charged with leading another criminal organization operating in the reservation.
+Additionally, Rodrigo Martins de Mello, a pro-Bolsonaro businessman, was charged with operating under an "irregular license" and heading another criminal organization operating in the reservation.

-On January 16, 2023 Brazilian newspaper Folha de São Paulo reported that Brazilian former army general Augusto Heleno, a former minister under the Bolsonaro government, authorized a convicted drug dealer to run a gold mining project in the Yanomami region.
-On January 27, Brazilian newspaper O Globo reported that the Brazilian Central Bank failed to crack down on gold laudering.
+On January 16, 2023, Brazilian newspaper Folha de São Paulo reported that Brazilian former army general Augusto Heleno, a former minister under the Bolsonaro government, authorized a convicted drug dealer to run a gold mining project in the Yanomami region.
+On January 27, Brazilian newspaper O Globo reported that the Brazilian Central Bank failed to crack down on gold laundering.
 The failure has reportedly emboldened some 20,000 illegal miners to further exploit indigenous territories including the Yanomami reservation.

-Legal miner companies such as M.M.
-Gold (rebranded from Gana Gold) have also masqueraded illegal activies by faking far more-than-permitted amounts of gold to be extracted in their licenses, according to a report by Mongabay and The Intercept Brazil.
+Legal mining companies such as M.M.
+Gold (rebranded from Gana Gold) have also masqueraded illegal activities by faking far more than permitted amounts of gold to be extracted in their concessions, according to a report by Mongabay and The Intercept Brazil.
 Cryptocurrencies have been also used to launder criminal activity and transfer financial assets to stooges.

 Financing

-On January 24, 2023 two reports by Brazilian newspaper O Globo detailed that the Bolsonaro government allocated BRL 872 million (approximately USD 171 million) from the federal budget for the services of an opaque evangelical non-governmental organisation from 2019 to 2023.
+On January 24, 2023, two reports by Brazilian newspaper O Globo detailed that the Bolsonaro government allocated BRL 872 million (approximately USD 171 million) from the federal budget to an opaque evangelical non-governmental organisation from 2019 to 2023.
 According to indigenous leaders in the Yanomami territory the NGO has not worked in the region since it started receiving Bolsonaro administration earmarks, raising suspicions of widespread corruption.
-Additionally, government funds aimed to transport doctors and nurses to the region during the Bolsonaro administration were directed to transportation companies owned by illegal miners who were also reportedly tipped off about police raids and operations hours or days before they took place.
+Additionally, government funds allocated to transport doctors and nurses to the region during the Bolsonaro administration were directed to transportation companies owned by illegal miners, who were also reportedly tipped off about police raids and operations hours or days before they took place.